JuliaDynamics/DynamicalBilliards.jl/docs/src/ray-splitting.md

 ```@docs
 RaySplitter
 ```
+---

-Notice that if you want different type of transmission/refraction functions for different obstacles, then you define multiple `RaySplitter`s.
+If you want different type of transmission/refraction functions for different obstacles, then you define multiple `RaySplitter`s.

 Continuing from the above billiard, let's also create some `RaySplitter` instances